-The heavy equipment industry is facing some major challenges in 2019 - with rising tariffs, a shortage of skilled workers, increasingly complex equipment (impacting both manufacturing and maintenance costs) and a changing industry standards landscape.
+The heavy equipment industry is facing some major challenges - with rising tariffs, a shortage of skilled workers, increasingly complex equipment (impacting both manufacturing and maintenance costs) and a changing industry standards landscape.

 "Tariffs continue to take a toll on U.S. equipment manufacturers, who will pay significantly more to manufacture equipment in the United States in the coming years,” said Dennis Slater, president of the Association of Equipment Manufacturers (AEM), in his announcement of the report with IHS Markit.
 “Tariffs on steel, aluminum, and Chinese imports, as well as the potential for additional tariffs, are driving up the cost of production, delaying capital investments, and impeding job creation for our more than 1,000 member companies.”